 Many, including me, describe the heat in food as spicy!

 But there is a difference between chilli and spicy, which I became aware of once I started using spices in my food.

 You see spicy can relate to any dish that has spice added to it.

 It could be cumin powder, cinnamon, coriander powder, etc. However, adding these spices do not necessarily make the dish chilli hot !!

-It is adding the chillies, that is chilli powder, pepper, fresh chillies, chilli flakes, hot sauce that make a dish hot aka renders heat to this dish.
+It is adding the chillies, that is chilli powder, pepper, fresh chillies, chilli flakes, hot sauce that make a dish hot aka renders heat to the dish.

 Chillies contain a chemical compound called capsaicin that makes them taste hot.

 Capsaicin, when consumed, reacts with our senses sending our brain a message that it is experiencing a burning sensation.

 When we eat chillies, they release heat caused by capsaicin.
 Over time you can train your senses to be able to tolerate more heat.